 Our lobbying team is also prepared to speak to support or oppose legislation of positive or negative consequence for NCRGEA members.

 Our Government Relations team is the lobbying arm of NCRGEA.
 Our lobbyists team and Government Relations Committee are responsible for carrying out the legislative goals and agenda as created and adopted by the NCRGEA Board of Directors.

 The Association is composed of members of our Board of Directors who are appointed by the President.
-This Committee is responsible for reviewing proposed legislation, recommending legislative goals for the Association to the Executive Committee, and working with representatives of the retirement systems and the General Assembly to improve legislation to retired governmental employees.
+This Committee is responsible for reviewing proposed legislation, recommending legislative goals for the Association to the Executive Committee, and working with representatives of the retirement systems and the General Assembly to improve legislation to retired local and state governmental employees.

 Provide us your email address and phone number so we can provide timely news and exclusive offers from your association.